pureconfig/pureconfig/modules/zio-config/docs/README.md

 # ZIO Config module for PureConfig

-Support for providing instances of `ConfigCovert` given instances of ZIO Config `ConfigDescriptor`
+Support for providing instances of `ConfigCovert` given instances of [ZIO Config](https://zio.github.io/zio-config/) `ConfigDescriptor`.

 ## Add pureconfig-zio-config to your project